QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `randomizeIdentifiers`: Enable experimental proxy global randomization for Ultraviolet.
 This reduces the chances of UV being detected by any extension based filters.
 - `production`: Utilize a pre-configured production setup for server hosting.
 Automatically has cache control, session jobs for Rammerhead and source rewrites setup.
 - `disguiseFiles`: Enable DOM masquerading which obfuscates real the real content fetches for InvisiLTS.
 This is done through disguising requests, decompressing and then reconstructing the DOM tree.
 - `usingSEO`: Enable Source Randomization which randomizes the source by swapping chunks of data specified in `./src/data.json`.
-Highly useful for masking keywords that will automatically flag or block InvisiProxy LTS as well as preventing source blocks.
+Highly useful for masking keywords that will automatically flag or block Holy Unblocker LTS as well as preventing source blocks.

 #### Tor/Onion/SOCKS5 Routing Setup